OS2World/UTIL-WPS-Stats/README.md

 WPS-Stats
 =========

 WPS - Stats is a software that shows folder information on the window title.
+Workplace shell integrated statistics for files, folders, and directory trees.
+It shows the statistics on the window title.

 LICENSE